syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Angular-Binding.md

 ## Angular Binding

-N> This feature is applicable only for OLAP datasource.
+I> This feature is applicable only for OLAP datasource.

 Angularbinding is a structural framework for dynamic web apps.
 You can use HTML as your template language and extend HTML's syntax to express your application's components clearly and briefly.